IPv4 Addresses and VPC

 - Protocol for port-forwarding.

-- The tier and the virtual machine to port-forward to.
+- The tier and the Instance to port-forward to.

 - Set thePublic and private port range.